ELELAB/MAVISp/README.md

 3. you need to install the remaining requirements, using `pip`:

 ```
-pip install streamlit pandas pyyaml streamlit-aggrid osfclient
+pip install pandas==2.1.3 streamlit==1.28.2 streamlit-aggrid==0.3.4.post3 osfclient==0.0.5
 ```

+Installation time is typically up to a few minutes.

-## Downloading the required files
+## Running the app

-You will need to download the MAVISp web app from GitHub and the current MAVISp database from our OSF repository:
+In the following instructions
+  - `hostname` denotes the hostname of the server (i.e. the one you usually ssh to)
+  - `user` denotes your username on the server

+### Running the app locally - full dataset

+This requires downloading the full MAVISp dataset.

+In order to run our web server locally with its full content, you will need to download the full MAVISp dataset from OSF, as follow, as well as download our web app from GitHub.
+If you'd rather test the web app on a small subset, please follow the instructions in the "Running the app locally - test dataset" instead.

 1. If you haven't already, activate your Python environment (see previous steps)